THEORIES OF BUREAUCRACY

 Bureaucracy is an important macrolevel unit of analysis, but not so all-important that every theory of bureaucracy is a theory of public administration or a theory about society as a whole.
-Opinions vary over the importance as well as definition of bureaucracy.
-Hill (1991) boils down the scientific debate into three opinions: (1) those who say bureaucracies are powerful and inevitably dominate the policy process; (2) those who say bureaucracies are in-between powerful and powerless and best described as pathological entities which only have instrumental influence on policy; and (3) those who say bureaucracies may be significant, but are not all that powerful as actors in the political process.
+Opinions vary over the importance and definition of bureaucracy.
+Hill (1991) boils down the scientific debate into three opinions: (1) those who say bureaucracies are powerful enough to dominate the entire policy process; (2) those who say bureaucracies are in-between powerful and powerless and only have moderate influence on policy; and (3) those who say bureaucracies are not all that powerful in the political process.
 Clearly, a diversity of opinion exists, and the literature is full of value-laden (normative) as well as value-neutral (empirical) conceptualizations.

 Not all countries define their bureaucracy in the way Americans do, and further, as Riggs (1993) points out, virtually all countries in the world have more powerful bureaucracies than the U.S. Perhaps the reason why so many people over-inflate the importance of the concept is because the stakes are high.
 After all, a bureaucracy's greatest strength lies in its ability to coordinate complex operations, and coordination is what people expect out of their government.
 Public administration involves the coordination of resources to get complex tasks done, so it is easy to conflate the concepts of bureaucracy with public administration buzzwords like "administrative state" and "administrative systems" as Waldo (1948) and others (Jreisat 2002) have done.
 The most reasonable stance toward a meaningful conceptualization of bureaucracy seems to be toward adoption of opinion #2 (above), and Riggs (1994a) calls this the "semipowered" institutional approach.
-Another referent for something which is considered "in-between powerful and powerless" is middle-range theory.
+Another term for something which is considered "in-between powerful and powerless" is middle-range theory.
 According to the middle-range approach, we should only concern ourselves with the empirically measurable things about bureaucracy.

 However, there are grander, more immeasurable things about bureaucracy.
-The term is derived from a French word negatively referencing all the scribes, clerks, functionaries, and other officials who serve as the "middle men" in government.
+The term is derived from a French word meaning the "middle men" in government.
 The French saw bureaucracy as a dangerous "fifth branch of government" much like the dangerous "fourth branch" or famous Fourth Estate (as the news media or press are sometimes called).
-The bureaucracy is not called the Fifth Estate, which refers to organized crime (and the First Estate to clergy, the Second Estate to nobility, and the Third Estate to middle class).
-From the beginning, the concept of bureaucracy has always had negative connotations.
-For example, Harold Laski, in the 1930 Encyclopedia of the Social Sciences, defined bureaucracy as "a system of government the control of which is so completely in the hands of officials that their power jeopardizes the liberties of ordinary citizens; the characteristics of which include a passion for routine in administration, the sacrifice of flexibility to rule, delay in the making of decisions, and a refusal to embark upon experiment; in extreme cases resembling a hereditary caste manipulating the government to its own advantage" (Laski 1930:70).
+In some terminology, the Fifth Estate refers to organized crime (and the First Estate to clergy, the Second Estate to nobility, and the Third Estate to middle class).
+Thus, the concept of bureaucracy has always had negative (and perhaps criminal) connotations.
+For example, Harold Laski, in the 1930 Encyclopedia of the Social Sciences, defined bureaucracy as "a system of government the control of which is so completely in the hands of officials that their power jeopardizes the liberties of ordinary citizens; the characteristics of which include a passion for routine, the sacrifice of flexibility, delay in the making of decisions, and a refusal to embark upon experiment; in extreme cases resembling a hereditary caste manipulating the government to its own advantage" (Laski 1930:70).
 Also, the Austrian economist and libertarian Ludwig von Mises said: "The worst law is better than bureaucratic tyranny" (Mises 1944:76).
 Even the renowned sociologist Max Weber (1947:328) -- often championed as the father of bureaucracy -- defined the term as referring to an organization of administrative hierarchy characterized by loyalty to the office, a highly specialized division of labor, and impersonal relationships based on prestige, power, and control.
 Weber's influence, of course, was greater than this, and people often cite Weber (1947) for his other insights into bureaucracy as a master trend (Gerth & Mills 1976).
 With the exception of a small sociological tradition led by Selznick (1943) and foreshadowed by Barnard (1938) which holds that expanding bureaucracy assists with leadership development, most scholarly inquiry since the 1940s has been directed toward finding ways to downsize, reform, reorganize, reengineer, or manage the bureaucracy in order to make it more accountable, more humane, or more responsive.
 The Marxist critique of bureaucracy has always been in this direction, toward the lowering of government salaries to that of the average worker (as Marx himself wanted) and taking bureaucrats "down a peg" from their status of unearned privilege and self-esteem.
 Marxists also argue that what bureaucrats really do is manage class conflict, and additionally, this is important -- they do not directly produce any good or service for society (O'Connor 1973).
 On the issue of whether bureaucracies are as worthless as Marxists say, suffice it to say that opinions vary.

 THE DIFFICULTIES OF DEFINING BUREAUCRACY